 The Taylor Rule nicely explains U.S. macroeconomic history since 1960.
 In the early 1960s, the two were matched: inflation was low, and growth was strong.
 In the latter part of the 1960s, the 1970s, and the early 1980s, actual ff was generally well below what the Taylor Rule said it should be.
 In that period, inflation was so high we refer to the period as the Great Inflation.
 In the latter part of the 1980s, ff was higher than what the Taylor Rule suggested.
 That was a period of weak growth but decreasing inflation.
 From 1990 or so until the early 2000s, a period of low inflation and high growth, the Taylor Rule and ff were very closely matched.
-In recent years, however, the Fed has generally kept ff below the Rule.
+In the middle years of the first decade of the new millennium, however, the Fed kept ff well below the Rule and thereby fueled the housing bubble that led to the 2007-8 crisis.
+Since then, the economy has been weak and little wonder: the Fed lowered rates to zero, but that was still well above the negative 7 percent or so called for by the rule.
+Figure 17.2 "The Fed's feds fund target and the Taylor Rule since 1987" graphs the latter portion of the story.